sftgunner/edinplus-integration/README.md

 If you have not done so already, [follow the instructions to install HACS](https://hacs.xyz/docs/setup/download/) on your HomeAssistant instance.

-Following that, [add this repository to the list of custom repositories in HACS](https://hacs.xyz/docs/faq/custom_repositories), using the following url:
+Following that, install the eDIN+ integration using the button below:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=sftgunner&repository=edinplus-integration&category=integration)